Belarus election campaign has unexpected sideshow: Spat with Russia over alleged interference

 Wagner has been tied to Russian oligarch Yevgeniy Prigozhin, a close ally of President Vladimir Putin, and its mercenaries have fought in armed conflicts to advance Russian interests in eastern Ukraine, Syria, Libya and elsewhere.
 The Kremlin officially denies any connection to Wagner.

-Dmitry Peskov, the spokesman for Putin, said the men were in Belarus as a stopover to Istanbul because commercial flights out of Russia remain limited because of coronavirus restrictions.
+Dmitry Peskov, the spokesman for Putin, said the men were in Belarus as a stopover to Istanbul because commercial flights out of Russia remain limited due to coronavirus restrictions.

 “The unfounded detention of Russian citizens, 33 citizens, does not fully fit within the parameters of allied relations, that’s for sure,” Peskov said, adding that the Kremlin expects the men to be released “in the near future.”